 According The Associated Press, the total number of federal flood insurance policies in force nationally dropped by about 10% over the last 5 years as a result of the premium increases that went into effect in 2012.
 As a result, many homeowners chose to drop their elected coverages in presumably “low-risk” flood zones that were not required to carry flood insurance by mortgage companies to save on annual premiums.
 As a result, it is estimated that 80% of people impacted by Harvey that sustained flooding damage to their homes did not carry flood insurance.

-Roy E. Wright, FEMA’s associate administrator for insurance and mitigation concerning the disaster stated, “collectively, we….have to get beyond this conversation about what I ‘have to do’ and what ‘I’m mandated to do’ [by the mortgage company]”.
+Roy E. Wright, FEMA’s associate administrator for insurance and mitigation concerning the disaster stated, “collectively, we….have to get beyond this conversation about what I ‘have to do’ and what ‘I’m mandated to do’

 The truth of the matter is that all homes are prone to flooding regardless of their zone.
 Furthermore, many home owners are unaware that even if a mortgage company does not require a home buyer to carry flood insurance as part of the purchase requirements, the homeowner can still be held responsible for the mortgage payments on a home damaged by flood.
 Flood damage is never covered on any home insurance policy through any carrier.